Dextron11/The-two-connectedness-of-graphs/README.md

 # The-two-connectedness-of-graphs
-A program for finding two connectivity in a graph
+A program for finding biconnected component  in a graph